nrwl/nx/docs/shared/concepts/sync-generators.md

 # Sync Generators

-Sync generators allow you to update code before a task is run or before code is sent to CI.
+In Nx 19.7, you can use sync generators to update code before a task is run or before code is sent to CI.
 Sync generators are designed to perform maintenance work that is required for a particular task or for CI.

 Sync Generator Examples: